Make an Appointment: 833.260.9811 | [email protected]

 • Dominika Landau-Lee

-Before becoming a counselor, Dominika worked as an English as a Second Language teacher and bilingual academic advisor in a large community college.
-She loved being a teacher and advisor but quickly realized that most students needed more than just academic instruction or advice.
-Many of them missed their families left in other countries.
-They struggled with acculturation, anxiety, depression, trauma, community violence, loss, poverty, and other issues.
-Nevertheless, they wanted to change and rebuild their lives.
+Before becoming a counselor, Dominika worked as an English as a Second Language teacher and bilingual academic advisor in a community college.
+She loved being a teacher and advisor but quickly realized that most students needed more than academic instruction.
+Many of them were lonely and missed their families left in other countries.
+They struggled with acculturation, trauma, community violence, depression, anxiety, loss, and poverty.
+Nevertheless, they all wanted to change and rebuild their lives.
 To better address her students’ mental health needs, Dominika returned to school and got a master’s degree in counseling.

-Dominika believes that a warm, sincere, and culturally sensitive therapeutic relationship is essential to her clients’ success.
+Dominika believes that, in addition to evidence-based practices, a warm, sincere, and culturally sensitive therapeutic relationship is essential to her client’s success.
 Her practice is compassionate, non-judgmental, and trauma-informed.
-Dominika strives to empower her clients by facilitating their self-discovery.
-She helps her clients recognize their strengths and build resilience.
-Together, they work on identifying feelings and changing old thinking patterns so that clients can attain their goals, heal, and live fulfilling lives.
-Depending on her clients’ needs, Dominika likes to utilize elements of Cognitive Behavior Therapy, Dialectical Behavior Therapy, and mindfulness.
-Mindfulness practice is essential in Dominika’s own life.
+Dominika strives to empower her clients by facilitating their self-discovery; she helps them recognize their strengths and build resilience.
+Together, they work on identifying emotions and exploring unhelpful thinking patterns so that clients can attain their goals, heal, and live fulfilling lives.
+Depending on her clients’ unique needs, Dominika utilizes elements of Cognitive Behavior Therapy, Dialectical Behavior Therapy, and mindfulness.

-Dominika has a master’s degree in counseling and holds an M.A degree in linguistics.
-She has a Licensed Professional Counselor licensure in Illinois.
-Dominika believes in health equity and the accessibility of mental health services to all clients.
+Dominika has a master’s degree in counseling and a master’s in linguistics.
+She holds a Licensed Professional Counselor licensure in Illinois and is committed to health equity and the accessibility of mental health services for clients.
+Dominika is fluent in English and Polish and speaks Spanish and Russian.
 She enjoys working with multicultural clients of different ages.
-She is fluent in English and Polish and can speak Spanish and Russian.